zackees/transcribe-anything/README.md

 Over 260+⭐'s because this program this app just works.

-Easiest whisper implementaiton to install...
-AND use.
+Easiest whisper implementaiton to install and use.
 Just install with `pip install transcribe-anything`.
-GPU acceleration is *automatic*.
-Uses *blazingly* fast [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) as the backend.
+GPU acceleration is *automatic*, using the *blazingly* fast [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) as the backend.

 Hardware acceleration on Windows/Linux/MacOS Arm (M1, M2, +).